ZomoXYZ/videotrimmer/readme.md

 # videotrimmer v1.0.0 beta

-## current issues being worked on
+## current features/issues being worked on

-- progress bar will jump back to 0% every time a new command starts
+- on cancel, delete temps and final if there
+- on finish, delete temps

 # videotrimmer